Interpretable Deep Representation Learning from Temporal Multi-view Data: Experiments

 \subsection{Motion Capture Data}

-\textbf{Setup} We consider the motion capture data obtained from CMU (http://mocap.cs.cmu.edu) to evaluate DLGFA's ability to handle complex longitudinal multivariate data.
+\textbf{Setup} We consider the motion capture data obtained from CMU (http://mocap.cs.cmu.edu) to evaluate ITM-VAE's ability to handle complex longitudinal multivariate data.
 We use subject 7 data, which contains 11 trials of standard walking and one brisk walking recordings from the same person.
 For each trial, it contains different time frames of the person's moving skeleton, and it measures 59 joint angles split across 29 distinct joints.
-In this setting, we treat each distinct joint as a view (group), and each joint has 1 to 3 observed degrees of freedom to represent the different group dimensions.
+In this setting, we treat each distinct joint as a view, and each joint has 1 to 3 observed degrees of freedom to represent the different group dimensions.
 The task is to evaluate the model's ability for sensible dynamic disentanglement, model interpretability and generalization ability.

 \textbf{Data} For model training, we use the data from 1 to 10 trials.
 In total, the 10 trials training data have 3776 frames.
 For testing, we use the $11$th trial data which has 315 frames.
 We set $T=32$ to train the model with batch size 32.
-For each batch, the data structure is of $32\times32\times59$ for DLGFA.
+For each batch, the data structure is of $32\times32\times59$ for ITM-VAE.

-\textbf{Results} To check different latent dimensional effects of $\mathbf{z}$, we train DLGFA on $K=4,8,$ and $16$. {Fig.~\ref{fig4}} shows the results for $K=8$.
-Results for the other values of $K$ are in the supplementary material.
-DLGFA displays lower MSE[test] than all the other competitors in {Fig.~\ref{fig4} a}: [VAE (0.0896 $\pm$ 0.0163), CVAE (0.0525 $\pm$0.0040), oi-VAE (0.0569$\pm$0.0058), DLGFA (0.0326$\pm$0.0056)](MSE$\pm$SD).
+\textbf{Results} To check different latent dimensional effects of $\mathbf{z}$, we train ITM-VAE on $k=4,8,$ and $16$. {Fig.~\ref{fig:momo_recon}} shows the results for $k=8$.
+ITM-VAE displays lower MSE[test] than all the other competitors in {Table.~\ref{table:mse}}.
+From the MSE[test], we can see that CVAE, VRNN, and oi-VAE perform very similarly with each other.
+This demonstrates that even oi-VAE is not a temporal model, its model structure can still capture the complex variations and our ITM-VAE is a temporal extension of oi-VAE.